ZohaibM-Use/Remove-Duplicates-From-A-Generic-List/README.md

 **Removing elements inside a regular for loop**
   - Elements might be skipped.
   - Removing a lot of elements may cause an `IndexOutOfBounds` error.
+  - Overall prone to errors.

 **ArrayList<> with generics prevents mixing types**
   - Java is a statically typed language meaning every variable has a declared type (`int`, `double`, `String`, etc).
 You cannot perform operations that are incompatible with a variables type!

     ```java
     int x = 5;